-Advancement Via Individual Determination (AVID):
+Advancement Via Individual Determination (AVID)

 AVID is an elective course offered at each high school and middle school.
-It is offered at a select group of elementary schools.
-AVID teaches skills and behaviors for academic success, provides intensive support with tutorials and strong student/teacher relationships, creates a positive peer group for students and develops a sense of hope for personal achievement gained through hard work and determination.

-AVID helps middle schools and high schools prepare students who have a 2.0 to 3.5 GPA (the average student) for four-year college eligibility and helps restructure the teaching methodologies of a school to make college preparatory curricula accessible to all students.
+It is also offered at a select group of elementary schools.
+AVID teaches skills/behaviors to maximize academic success, provides intensive support with tutorials and strong student/teacher relationships, a positive student peer group, and is focused on developing a sense of personal achievement.
+AVID helps middle schools and high schools prepare students who have a 2.0 to 3.5 grade point average (the average student) for four-year college eligibility and helps restructure the teaching methodologies of a school to make college preparatory curricula accessible to all students.
 AVID targets students in the middle who have the potential to succeed in a rigorous academic program.